2023 Best Biochemistry & Biophysics Schools in Texas

 Read full report on Biochemistry, Biophysics & Molecular Biology at University of North Texas

-Baylor University ranked #8 on this year’s Best Biochemistry & Biophysics Schools in Texas list.
-Located in the city of Waco, Baylor is a private not-for-profit college with a very large student population.
+Baylor University landed the #8 spot in the 2023 rankings for the best biochemistry, biophysics and molecular biology programs.
+Located in the medium-sized city of Waco, Baylor is a private not-for-profit college with a fairly large student population.

 After completing their degree, biochemistry graduates from Baylor carry an average student debtload of $25,187.
 This translates to an average monthly loan payment of $579, based on a 10-year repayment plan.

-Full Biochemistry, Biophysics & Molecular Biology at Baylor University Report
+Read full report on Biochemistry, Biophysics & Molecular Biology at Baylor University

-Texas State University ranked #9 on this year’s Best Biochemistry & Biophysics Schools in Texas list.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University landed the #9 spot in the 2023 rankings for the best biochemistry, biophysics and molecular biology programs.
+Texas State is a very large public school located in the small city of San Marcos.

 Biochemistry majors at Texas State take out an average of $21,905 in student loans while working on their egree.
 This translates to an average monthly loan payment of $169, based on a 10-year repayment plan.